Nemo64/replicator/README.md

 ## Design goals/considerations

-- Use web formats for storage, like json, in a way that is directly deliverable without an application layer.
 - Must work with any filesystem that supports events for easy hackable local development and for small deployments.
 - Must plug into existing object storage solutions like **AWS S3 with serverless compute**.
+- Must not provide an own api to access files, so existing reliable solutions can be used.
+- Use web formats for storage, like json, in a way that is directly deliverable without an application layer.
 - Updates must scan as few source files as possible, so updates are quick. (less than a second at best)
 - Recovery must be possible if watchers or updates are interrupted.
 - Don't invent new normalization rules.
 Work directly with target data structures to minimize abstraction and mapping.